msedki/Yolov8_count_class/README.md

 # Yolov8_count_class

-Ultralytics YOLOv8 Region Counter for a specific class Description
+ Ultralytics YOLOv8 Region Counter for a specific class

 This repository contains an implementation of an enhanced object tracking system using Ultralytics YOLOv8.
 The project is focused on counting objects within defined regions in video feeds.
 It allows for real-time updating of regions and supports tracking multiple regions simultaneously.
 Features